-6. Analysis of the Impact on the Livestock Industry in Korea due to Industrialization of Plant-based Meat Analogs all farms was confirmed to be 4.5%, and the proportion by livestock products was confirmed to be Korean beef at 65.9%, pigs at 3.4%, and chicken at 26.2% (Statistics Korea, 2023a; Statistics Korea, 2023b).
-However, although the income of livestock farms has increased by an average of 2.0% per year over the past 10 years (2013-2022), the number of livestock farms is decreasing by an average of 7.4% per year (Statistics Korea, 2023b; Statistics Korea 2023c).
+As Korea's per capita intake increases, the production value of the livestock industry is expected to reach 29.2 trillion won in 2033, and the total livestock industry production is reported to gradually increase from 2016 to 2022 (KREI, 2024a).
+In a report announced by Statistics Korea in 2024, the ratio of livestock farms among all farms was confirmed to be 4.5%, and the proportion by livestock products was confirmed to be Korean beef at 65.9%, pigs at 3.4%, and chicken at 26.2% (Statistics Korea, 2023a; Statistics Korea, 2023b).
+However, although the income of livestock farms has increased by an average of 2.0% per year over the past 10 years (2013-2022), the number of livestock farms is decreasing by an average of 7.4% per year (Statistics Korea, 2023b; Statistics Korea, 2023c).
 One of the reasons is the aging of Korea's livestock industry (Lee, 2023; Yoon et al., 2024).
-Therefore, the number of farm households and the population of farmers is expected to continue to decrease until 2032, and research to solve this problem is underway in Korea (Choi, 2024).
+Therefore, the number of farm households and the population of farmers is expected to continue to decrease until 2032, and research to solve this problem is underway in Korea (Choi, 2024b).
 Recently, various studies have been conducted to foster the younger generation as farmers and develop smart livestock farming technology to improve the livestock industry environment (Kee et al., 2024; Ma et al., 2017).
-In addition, Korea's livestock product selfsufficiency rate is also expected to gradually decrease to 40.0% for beef, 73.2% for pork, and 77.0% for chicken in 2023 (KREI, 2024b).
+In addition, Korea's livestock product self-sufficiency rate is also expected to gradually decrease to 40.0% for beef, 73.2% for pork, and 77.0% for chicken in 2023 (KREI, 2024b).
 According to the KREI, the application of tariff quotas to stabilize prices in 2024 led to an increase in imports of beef, pork, and chicken, a decline in exchange rates, and a decrease in self-sufficiency in livestock products (KREI, 2024b).